 a sextant

 If the explorer was near or below the equator; however, Polaris will not be in the local horizon so you use plan B - the sun.
 Each day when the sun is on the meridian, it reaches its highest position of the day.
 The position of the sun on the meridian varies from day to day (remember the ecliptic); however, its displacement from the celestial equator is known for every day of the year.
 So explorers would measure the position of the sun when it was on the meridian ... and from there, be able to calculate their latitude.
-We will do this in a lab class or as a discussion board topic.
+You can do this as a research topic option.
 To give you an idea how this works, imagine you are in the northern hemisphere, it is March 21, and you find that the sun makes a 25 degree angle with the southern horizon when it rests on the meridian.
 You know the sun is exactly on the celestial equator that day and you also know that the celestial equator is 90 degrees from the celestial north pole (Polaris).
 Using simple geometry, one can calculate the angle between Polaris and the northern horizon must be 65 degrees ... giving you the latitude.

 Finding longitude was much harder for early navigators than finding the latitude.
 In early cases, all a navigator could do was guess.
 A sailor estimated east-west distance traveled by measuring the speed of the boat relative to the water.
 This method did not take into account surface ocean currents and drifting of the boat.
 This is why many early maps showed the most distortions in the east-west direction.